"For Gold, God and Glory"

 Columbus and his crew in Americas.

-There were only several portraits of Columbus painted in the History of Art and they all looked like portraits of different people, because nobody knew exactly how Columbus looked like.
-Igor Babailov created "his own" Columbus and based his depiction of features on the biographical description written by Columbus's son.
+There were several portraits of Columbus painted by various artists in the History of Art. and they all looked like the portraits of different people, because no artist knew exactly what Columbus really looked like.
+Igor Babailov created "his own" likeness of Christopher Columbus and based his depiction of features on the biographical description written by Columbus's son.

-Mr. Babailov used no models, but set up a mirror with one source of light and used his own image to create expressions and hand positions for subjects in the painting.
+Igor Babailov used no models in his work, but set up a mirror with one source of light and posed to himself in the mirror to create facial expressions and hand / body positions for the subjects in his painting.

-Preparation for the painting also involved historical research including investigation into the clothing and the fashion of that period.
+Preparation for the painting also involved historical research and investigation into the clothing and the fashion of that period.

-Igor Babailov portrayed Christopher Columbus to honor all those before him that came to make this continent their home.
+Igor Babailov created this painting to honor all the great discoverers of the new worlds and all those before him who came to make this continent their home.

 E-MAIL the ARTIST